numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

 ```

 **5.** Set up the neural network's learning experiment with a training loop and start the training process.
+Note that the model is evaluated at each epoch by running the model on test
+set, thus the model improvement can be tracked vs. epoch.

 Start the training process: